izv/IzVerifier/README.md

         Run verification tests on the given specification.
         Returns a set of all references for the given spec that are undefined.

-    dependency_verification(izv):
+    dependency_verification(verbosity=0):
-        Runs a condition dependencies graph search on all conditions referenced by the specs of the installer contained by izv, an instance of IzVerifier.
+        Runs a condition dependencies graph search on all conditions referenced by the specs of the installer.
+        Returns a set of tuples containing paths to missing dependencies.